henriquevf/Congen2023/SequenceQualityControl.md

 In this tutorial, we will use FastQC for initial data quality check, AdapterRemoval for cleaning up the reads, and MultiQC for aggregating the results.

-**FastQC** provides a simple way to do some quality control checks on raw sequence data.
+**FastQC** provides a simple way to do some quality control checks on raw sequence data (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

-**AdapterRemoval** searches for and removes remnant adapter sequences from High-Throughput Sequencing (HTS) data.
+**AdapterRemoval** searches for and removes remnant adapter sequences from High-Throughput Sequencing (HTS) data (https://adapterremoval.readthedocs.io/en/stable/).

-**MultiQC** is a reporting tool that can visualize data across multiple tools and samples, providing a high-level overview of your dataset.
+**MultiQC** is a reporting tool that can visualize data across multiple tools and samples, providing a high-level overview of your dataset (https://multiqc.info/).

 ## 1. Quality Control with FastQC